ewanc26/bluesky-awoo-bot/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Please take a look at the [LICENSE](LICENSE) file for more details.

 ## Project Structure